trizin/avax-subnet-customization/README.md

 #### `blockGasCostStep`

-This value determines the block gas change rate depending on the [`targetBlockRate`](#targetblockrate).
+Determines the block gas change rate depending on the [`targetBlockRate`](#targetblockrate).
 If the parent block is produced at the `targetBlockRate`, the block gas cost will stay the same.
 If the parent block is produced at a **slower** rate, the block gas cost will **decrease**.
 If the parent block is produced at a **faster** rate, the block gas cost will **increase**.
 The amount of change is determined by the following formula:

 ```
 (blockGasCostStep) * (targetBlockRate - parent block production time)